snonux/foo.zone/about/wishlist.md

 [![Fairphone 6](wishlist/fairphone-6.jpg "Fairphone 6")](wishlist/fairphone-6.jpg)

-A repairable, long-lived phone — and the only one I'd actually want to daily-drive is one running Ubuntu Touch.
+A repairable, long-lived phone — and the one I keep coming back to is running Ubuntu Touch.
 So this is conditional: I only want it once Ubuntu Touch is fully supported on the Fairphone 6.
 The draw is the desktop mode (plug in a monitor and it's a little Linux box), plus the usual Ubuntu Touch app wishlist — KOReader, Navidrome/Subsonic client, Syncthing, WireGuard, Wallabag, a markdown notes app, that sort of thing.
 Until the port is properly done, I'll keep what I have.

 Not that I'm in a rush — my current phone is a Pixel 7 Pro on GrapheneOS, going on almost five years now, and it's been great.
 But it runs out of software updates next year, so there's a natural deadline creeping up.
 That's really the timing: if Ubuntu Touch on the Fairphone 6 lands around then, it'd be a clean swap.

+Then again, I'm not fully decided on Ubuntu Touch yet.
+There's meant to be a Motorola + GrapheneOS announcement around this year or next about officially supporting Motorola devices — and if that lands, a Razr Fold on GrapheneOS might be the more sensible pick.
+So really it's wait-and-see between the two: Ubuntu Touch on the Fairphone 6, or GrapheneOS on a Motorola foldable.

 ## Photography